-The Maria Lab Group (MLG), directed by Dr. Maria D. Molina, explores how technological affordances—features that enable or constrain user actions—shape communication, behavior, and perception.
+The Maria Lab Group (MLG), directed by Dr Maria D. Molina, explores how technological affordances—features that enable or constrain user actions—shape communication, behavior, and perception.
 Our research spans topics such as trust in AI systems, the spread of misinformation, and the design of media technologies that promote socially beneficial outcomes.
-We study how people engage with digital platforms, from chatbots to social media, and ho different elements of technology influences decisions around privacy, credibility, and sharing.
+We study how people engage with digital platforms, from chatbots to social media, and how different elements of technology influence decisions related to privacy, credibility, and sharing.

 As a learning community, the Molina Lab Group (MLG) fosters collaboration and growth among students and research partners.